 Breakfast in bed from 7.30am to 10.30 am.
 Lunch, drinks, dinner and evening snacks can be ordered from 11am to midnight.

-Capo la Gala Hotel & Spa is in Vico Equense on the Amalfi Coast, halfway between Sorrento and Pompei and less than an hour’s drive from Naples.
+Hotel Capo La Gala and Wellness is in Vico Equense on the Amalfi Coast, halfway between Sorrento and Pompei and less than an hour’s drive from Naples.

 The airport in Naples is 30 kilometres away from the hotel.
 From the UK, British Airways flies from London Gatwick.
 EasyJet connects Europe, with regular flights from the UK, Geneva, Milan, Madrid and Berlin.